 One insurer Berkshire Life Insurance Company of America will stop selling Long Term Care Insurance by the end of 2011.
 Will others follow?

 Think you're too young?
 I bought Long Term Care Insurance when I was 38.
-With annual increases my daily coverage is up to $360 and $585 by the time I'm 60.
+With annual increases my coverage is up to $585 per day by the time I'm age 60 and $747 per day by the time I'm 65.
 For lawyers and my industry brethren the insurance should be a no-brainer since you have an acute sense of what facilities and home care, respite care and assisted living cost.
 You also have the sense of how age is not a barrier to the potential need for these services.

-LTC can help preserve your assets and quality of life and that of your family, and save relationships that will undoubtedly be strained emotionally and financially if the worst happens.
+Long term care insurance can help preserve your assets and quality of life and that of your family, give you choices about where care is delivered and save relationships that will undoubtedly be strained emotionally and financially if the worst happens.
+What it amounts to is a small percentage of what you should be saving for retirement each year.
 Think about it.

 An article titled "Abuses by Aggressive Factoring Companies**", attributed to Hank Didier, Jr., an actively practicing plaintiff's trial lawyer from Orlando Florida, with an interest in factoring company Vantage Capital Consultants, has been posted on Injuryboard.com June 24, 2011.
 Vantage Capital Consultants is described as a buyer of structured settlements and annuities, founded to provide sellers with a consultative, fair, and transparent approach in an otherwise predatory marketplace that lacks adequate protections.